 Who We Are

-As Cistercians, we live out a simple but intense life of liturgy, manual labor, and the search for God through deep contemplative prayer.
-Sharing in the joys and sufferings experienced by every human, we embrace with quiet zeal God’s will for us: to give our lives to praising Him and to interceding for the salvation of mankind.
+We live a simple but intense vocation of liturgy, manual labor, and the search for God through deep contemplative prayer.
+Sharing in the joys and sufferings experienced by every human being, we embrace with quiet zeal God’s will for us: to give our lives to praising Him and to interceding for the salvation of mankind.

-The sisters come from across the globe, forming a rich tapestry of backgrounds, personalities, and talents.
-Today, our community numbers 21 sisters, ranging in age from 23 to 88, with a median age of 47.
+We come from across the globe, forming a rich tapestry of backgrounds, personalities, and talents.
+Today, our community numbers 21 sisters, ranging in age from 27 to 92, with a median age of 48.